rougier/from-python-to-numpy/05-problem-vectorization.rst

 and the discounted (`gamma=0.9` in the case below) 4 neighbour values.
 The process starts as soon as the starting node value becomes strictly positive.

-The numpy implementation is straightforward if we take advantage of the `generic_filter` (from `scipy.ndimage`) for the diffusion process:
+The NumPy implementation is straightforward if we take advantage of the `generic_filter` (from `scipy.ndimage`) for the diffusion process:

 .. code:: python